plutomi/plutomi/README.md

 - [Remix Docs](https://remix.run/docs/en/main)
 - [Multipass](https://multipass.run/)

-## Questions?
+## Questions / Troubleshooting

+Some common issues you might run into are documented in [TROUBLESHOOTING.md](TROUBLESHOOTING.md), be sure to look there first :)

 If you're wondering why certain architectural decisions were made, check the [decisions](./decisions/README.md) folder as you might find it in there.

 If it's not in there or you have any other questions, open a discussion or an issue and we can talk about it, or reach out to me on Twitter [@notjoswayski](https://twitter.com/notjoswayski) or email jose@plutomi.com!